deepmodeling/deepmd-kit/README.md

  6.737  1.554 -5.587 -2.803  0.062  2.222
 -1.968 -0.163  1.020 -0.225 -0.789  0.343
 ```
-This `force.raw` contains 3 frames with each frame having the forces of 2 atoms, thus it has 3 lines and 6 columes.
+This `force.raw` contains 3 frames with each frame having the forces of 2 atoms, thus it has 3 lines and 6 columns.
 Each line provides all the 3 force components of 2 atoms in 1 frame.
 The first three numbers are the 3 force components of the first atom, while the second three numbers are the 3 force components of the second atom.
 The coordinate file `coord.raw` is organized similarly.
 In `box.raw`, the 9 components of the box vectors should be provided on each line.
 In `virial.raw`, the 9 components of the virial tensor should be provided on each line.
 The number of lines of all raw files should be identical.

 We assume that the atom types do not change in all frames.
-It is provide by `type.raw`, which has one line with the typies of atoms written one by one.
-The atom typies should be integers.
+It is provide by `type.raw`, which has one line with the types of atoms written one by one.
+The atom types should be integers.

-The second format is the data sets of `numpy` binary data that are directly used by the trainig program.
+The second format is the data sets of `numpy` binary data that are directly used by the training program.
 User can use the script `$deepmd_source_dir/data/raw/raw_to_set.sh` to convert the prepared raw files to data sets.
 For example, if we have raw files that contains 6000 frames,
 ```bash
 $ ls
 box.raw  coord.raw  energy.raw  force.raw  type.raw  virial.raw